Krasnodar Rora: International career

 Rora also earned five caps for Yugoslavia in 1967 and 1968, under the tenure of national manager Rajko Mitić, alongside several of his Dinamo teammates from the 1967 Inter-Cities Fairs Cup final such as Rudolf Belin, Mladen Ramljak, and Slaven Zambata.
 However, the only two Dinamo players Mitić eventually called up for the UEFA Euro 1968 final four tournament in June were Belin and Ramljak, with Yugoslavia eventually winning the silver medal.
 His final international was an October 1968 World Cup qualification match against Spain.

 Post-playing career

 Rora retired from playing in 1978 at the age of 33 after a single season with a small French second-level side SR Hagenau under manager Raymond Hild, where he helped them win the regional Alsace Cup.
+In 1983, he had a short stint as assistant manager of Branko Zebec at Eintracht Frankfurt replacing Ulrich Meyer.

-He then moved back to his homeland and worked as a youth coach at Dinamo Zagreb and also had managerial stints at smaller Croatian clubs Radnik Velika Gorica, Cibalia, as well as his original club Šibenik.
+He then moved back to his homeland and worked as a youth coach at Dinamo Zagreb and also had managerial stints at Radnički Kragujevac and at smaller Croatian clubs Radnik Velika Gorica, Cibalia, as well as his original club Šibenik.